-A person on Income Support will be entitled to claim payments from the Social Fund although some payments will be loans rather than grants.
+A person on Income Support will be entitled to claim payments from the Social Fund although some payments may be loans or grants.
 Three types of payment can be made from the Social Fund.

-Major changes to the Social Fund are due to come into place sometime during 2015.
+Major changes to the Social Fund are expected to come into place in November 2016 under welfare reform changes.
 This will mean that existing arrangements may no longer apply.
 However, at the time of writing the arrangements below are correct.